Skip to main content

 • a Diploma Supplement (for higher education) and a Certificate Supplement (for vocational education and training), based on the Europass templates, which describe the level, content and status of the programme completed by the holder.

 Recognition of qualifications is based on EU legislation and international conventions.
-The national legislation lays down conditions for automatic recognition and the recognition procedure for other cases.
+The national legislation sets out conditions for automatic recognition and the recognition procedure for other cases.
 In the case of higher education qualifications, different mechanisms are in place for academic recognition (for admission to further studies) and professional recognition (for employment).
 For details, see ‘Pupil and Student Mobility’ in Chapter 13.1 and ‘Student Mobility’ in Chapter 13.2.

 International dimension in education

 The national legislation on school education provides for the establishment of bilingual and international classes and schools.
-Furthermore, the national core curricula, which provide the basis for school curricula, include various contents introducing a European, global and / or intercultural dimension into compulsory subjects as part of general education.
+Furthermore, the national core curricula, which form the basis for school curricula, include various contents introducing a European, global and / or intercultural dimension into compulsory subjects as part of general education.
 For details, see ‘Global and intercultural dimension in curriculum development’ in Chapter 13.4.

 The national legislation on higher education allows foreign higher education institutions (HEIs) to establish institutions or branch campuses in Poland.
-Polish HEIs can provide joint programmes with foreign HEIs and / or research institutions.
-The legislation does not refer to curricular contents (except for the regulated professions) and, thus, does not specify any contents related to a European or global dimension to be integrated into curricula.
+HEIs can provide joint programmes with foreign HEIs and / or research institutions.
+The legislation does not refer to curricular contents (except for the regulated professions) and, thus, does not specify any elements of the content related to a European or global dimension to be integrated into curricula.
 European contents are covered to the greatest extent in curricula for programmes in the field of European Studies and related fields.
 Various elements of the knowledge about Europe, the UE and / or the world are also incorporated into curricula developed by HEIs in many other fields of study.
-For further details, see ‘Global and intercultural dimension in curriculum development’ in Chapter 13.5.
+For details, see ‘Global and intercultural dimension in curriculum development’ in Chapter 13.5.

 Institutions responsible for various aspects of internationalisation and mobility: